ombulabs/blog/_posts/2018-11-21-kickoff-calls.markdown

 **_What kind of Git branching model does the client follow?
 Do they have master, develop, and feature + fixes branches?
 Or do they have only one master branch and feature + fixes branches?_**

-In our [Rails Upgrade](https://fastruby.io) projects for example, we encourage our clients to merge our changes to master as soon as possible and get them to production as soon as possible.
+In our [Rails Upgrade](https://fastruby.io) projects for example, we encourage our clients to merge our changes to master as soon as possible and get them to staging as soon as possible.
 That way we can know right away if the code works or if there are some issues.

 #### Error Handling